Adikumaw/trading_strategy_finder/scripts/platinum_layer_readme.md

 ## 🏛️ Architectural Overview

-The Platinum Layer operates in a two-stage process, using two distinct scripts for maximum efficiency and modularity:
+The Platinum Layer operates in a two-stage process:

-1.  **`platinum_combinations_generator.py` (The Blueprint Creator):** This script acts as a preliminary scanner.
-It reads the massive `silver_data/outcomes` file once and extracts every unique _strategy definition_ (e.g., "SL at SMA_50, TP at 0.5% ratio").
-It saves this master list of testable "blueprints," preventing redundant work later.
+1.  **`platinum_combinations_generator.py` (The Blueprint Creator):** This script is now a sophisticated scanner that generates advanced strategy "blueprints."
+It no longer just checks if a SL/TP is _at_ a level, but rather **bins the placement into 10% increments**.
+It creates blueprints like: _"SL placed 70-80% of the way to resistance, TP is a 0.5% ratio."_ This vastly expands the search space for nuanced strategies.

 2.  **`platinum_strategy_discoverer.py` (The Rule Miner):** This is the main engine.
-It takes each blueprint from the combinations file and uses a Decision Tree model to find specific market conditions under which that blueprint is profitable.
-It's designed to be run repeatedly, incorporating new data and feedback from backtesting.
+It takes each binned blueprint and uses a **Decision Tree Regressor** to find specific market conditions under which that blueprint has a high _predicted win rate_.
+It is designed to be run repeatedly, incorporating new data and feedback from backtesting.

 ---

 ## ⚙️ How It Works: The Discovery Process

-The `platinum_strategy_discoverer.py` script follows a sophisticated workflow for each instrument:
+1.  **Load Binned Blueprints:** It loads the master list of granular strategy definitions (e.g., `sl_def=resistance`, `sl_bin=7`).

-1.  **Load Blueprints:** It loads the master list of strategy definitions from `platinum_data/combinations/`.
+2.  **State Management:** It checks for already discovered strategies and blacklists, ensuring it only processes **new** or **blacklisted** combinations.
-2.  **State Management:** It checks for already discovered strategies (`discovered_strategy/`) and any blacklisted strategies (`blacklists/`).
-It intelligently decides to process only **new** or **blacklisted** combinations, saving immense amounts of time on subsequent runs.
+3.  **Iterate and Filter:** For each blueprint, it performs a memory-efficient scan of the `silver_data/outcomes` file to find all trades matching that exact structure (e.g., all trades where the SL was placed between 70% and 80% of the way to resistance).
-3.  **Iterate and Filter:** For each blueprint, it performs a memory-efficient scan of the large `silver_data/outcomes` file (in chunks) to find all historical trades that perfectly match that strategy's structure (e.g., all trades where the SL was placed within 10 basis points of the 20-period SMA).
+4.  **Aggregate to Prevent Bias:** To solve the "multiple votes" problem, it groups the matching trades by their `entry_time` and calculates the **average win rate for each candle**.
+This ensures every market event gets one fair vote.
-4.  **Create Training Data:** It fetches the corresponding ML-ready market features from the `gold_data/features` file for each of these trades, creating a dedicated training dataset for this _single_ blueprint.
+5.  **Create Training Data:** It fetches the ML-ready market features from the `gold_data/features` file for each of these unique candles.
-5.  **Machine Learning Rule Discovery:**
+6.  **Machine Learning Rule Discovery:**
-    -   It trains a **Decision Tree Classifier** on this dataset.
-The goal is to teach the model to distinguish between winning and losing trades _for this specific strategy structure_.
+    -   It trains a **Decision Tree Regressor** on this aggregated data.
+The model's goal is to predict the **win rate** of the strategy blueprint based on the market conditions.
     -   The Decision Tree is used because it produces simple, human-readable **IF-THEN rules**.
-6.  **Extract & Save Strategies:** The script extracts all high-probability rules from the trained tree (e.g., `IF 'RSI_14' > 1.2 AND 'session_London' == True THEN...`).
-Each rule, along with its performance metrics (win probability, number of trades), is saved as a complete, actionable strategy to `platinum_data/discovered_strategy/`.
+7.  **Extract & Save Strategies:** The script extracts all rules from the tree that predict a win rate above a set threshold (e.g., >60%).
+Each rule is saved as a complete, actionable strategy.

 ---